sarahb831/MyMoviesApp/README.md

-# myMoviesAPI
+# myMovies API

 ## This API provides information on movies, directors and genres.
-## It also allows a user to register and create a list of favorite movies.
+It also allows a user to register and create a list of favorite movies.

 ## Endpoints